By Robin Cronan, 6th July 2015

 By creating customer and prospect profiles you can assign that individual’s behavioural data to their profile.
 This means that next time they visit you can deliver them a better and more personalised experience based on the information you know about them.

-You can also use this information in future email, SMS, phone or mailing campaigns to deliver much more personalised messages.
+You can also use this information in future email, SMS, phone or mailing campaigns.
+As a result, you’ll be able to deliver much more personal messages.

 2) TRACK SEARCH TERMS